 Our Concha Bonita Limestone meets these expectations and was supplied on a custom order.
 The unique “Waterjet” finish adds texture and makes it suitable for outdoor use.

-Natural Stone Bathrooms for the Ultimate Zen
+Natural Stone Bathroom for the Ultimate Zen

 The project made use of a diverse range of materials that all contribute to the elegant and calm atmosphere of the space.

 Natural stone was also used on floors as well as walls in both bathrooms.
-Our lightly coloured Tavira Limestone, which was used for the Ensuite, echoes the sand on the beach and creates a relaxed but stylish ambience in the space.
+Our lightly coloured Tavira Limestone, which was used for the ensuite, echoes the sand on the beach and creates a relaxed but stylish ambience in the space.

 The Striato Coliseum Travertine that was used for the main bathroom also shares the beige and cream notes that are consistent within the whole house but the Travertine has highly visible stripes and mineral deposits throughout.

-Toki Construction is a Sydney-based residential building and construction company, founded by Sean McAneney and Adam Smith, two Kiwis joined by a shared appetite for taking on challenging builds and bespoke finished that defy the odds.
+Toki Construction is a Sydney-based residential building and construction company, founded by Sean McAneney and Adam Smith, two Kiwis joined by a shared appetite for taking on challenging builds and bespoke finishes that defy the odds.

-Toki has the largest and most highly skilled group of Carpenters in Sydney.
+Toki has the largest and most highly skilled group of carpenters in Sydney.
 They work as a team and exclusively use their own staff in every step of the project, meaning that the same Toki crew that starts demolition, makes the finishing touches on the build.

-This attention to detail and passion for challenging builds, together with strong long-term relationships with their preferred Subcontractors results in the reputation of consistent quality outcomes.
+This attention to detail and passion for challenging builds, together with strong long-term relationships with their preferred subcontractors results in the reputation of consistent quality outcomes.